MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 Data in a model
 ---------------

-In many models, "fields" are simple arrays of data representing some physical quantity across the domain of the model.
-The :ref:`LFRic field <section field>` is much more complex.
-Understanding the role of the field is critical to understanding LFRic, but the details are deferred to the section describing the :ref:`use of PSyclone and the LFRic data model<section psyclone and the lfric data model>`.
+In many other model infrastructures, "fields" refer to simple arrays of data representing some physical quantity across the domain of the model.
+Fields in LFRic are created as :ref:`LFRic field_type <section field>` Fortran types, which encapsulate information about the field alongside the data.
+Understanding the role of the `field_type` is critical to understanding LFRic, but the details are deferred to the section describing the :ref:`use of PSyclone and the LFRic data model<section psyclone and the lfric data model>`.
 For now, the distinction between LFRic fields and the simpler fields of other models will mostly be ignored so as to focus on the broader model structure.